-

 that work with all 4 palettes whenever possible!

-submenu, and
+Patterns submenu, and

-.
+hitting Save 4K (Current Table).
 Note that this will only save your map

 tiles - it will not save your palette or your sprites.
 If you changed palette colors,

-don’t forget to save those from the File menu, under subpalettes
+don’t forget to save those from the File menu, under subpalettes -> save current set.

 Exporting for Tiled